circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 ## Advanced Tooling

-More advanced configuration on Travis might make use of a *Build Matrix* (a configuration that specifies running multiple parallel jobs) or *Build Stages* (grouping jobs into stages that can run in parallel as well as having sequential jobs rely on the success of previous jobs.)
+More advanced configuration on Travis might make use of a *Build Matrix* (a configuration that specifies running multiple concurrent jobs) or *Build Stages* (grouping jobs into stages that can run concurrently as well as having sequential jobs rely on the success of previous jobs.)

-With CircleCI you can use [workflows]({{site.baseurl}}/2.0/workflows/) in your `.circleci/config.yml` to define a collection of jobs and their run order, whether leveraging parallelism, fan-in or fan-out builds, or sequentially-dependant builds.
+With CircleCI you can use [workflows]({{site.baseurl}}/2.0/workflows/) in your `.circleci/config.yml` to define a collection of jobs and their run order, whether leveraging concurrency, fan-in or fan-out builds, or sequentially-dependant builds.
 Workflows allow complex and fine-grained control over your build configuration.